independentdatalab/nf-riboseq/README.md

 The pipeline then identifies the presence of index directory, and assumes that indexing can be skipped.
 Removing index directory will force the pipeline to index again.

+### Dashes and special characters in file names

+The pipeline will produce an error message and fail if your file name contains any special characters or dash (-).
+It is safest to only use alphanumeric characters, `.` and `_` in your file names.

 # License

  This software is distributed under the BSD-style License.
 See LICENSE for details.